IsaFoL/IsaFoL/Functional_Ordered_Resolution_Prover/README.md

 ## Installation ##

 Step 1.
-Download and install Isabelle 2018:
+Download and install Isabelle2018:

-Download and install Isabelle 2018 as described on http://isabelle.in.tum.de Open Isabelle 2018 (or more precisely Isabelle/jEdit).
+Download and install Isabelle2018 as described on [http://isabelle.in.tum.de](http://isabelle.in.tum.de).
+Open Isabelle2018 (or more precisely Isabelle/jEdit).
 If the "Isabelle build" window appears, then let it run until it disappears.
 Close the "Isabelle2018/HOL" window.

 Step 2.
 Download and install AFP-2018: